Members and associates of the Responsible Gambling Strategy Board.

 Gerda Reith is Director of Research for the School of Social and Political Sciences at the University of Glasgow.
 Her research focuses on the role of social, cultural and environmental factors in the development of different types of gambling behaviour, and on the implications of these for public health and policy.

 Dr Sanju George is a consultant in addition psychiatry at the Birmingham and Solihull Mental Health NHS Foundation Trust, and honorary senior lecturer in addition psychiatry at the University of Birmingham.
 He is a highly skilled addictions specialist and his unique expertise is gambling addiction, alcohol addiction and addicted doctors.
 He is also a keen academic who has authored over 120 papers in international journals, is on the editorial board of five medical journals and is a scientific peer reviewer for over 30 journals.
 An expert in gambling addiction, he researches, writes and speaks on the subject, and collabourates nationally and internationally.

 Dr Simon Tanner, Public Health Specialist

-Dr. Simon.
-Tanner has held a number of Consultant and Director of Public Health posts in the south of England.
-In 2007 he was appointed to the role of Regional Director of Public Health for London and Health Adviser to the Mayor, where he took responsibility for health inequalities strategy and the health service response to the London Olympics.
+Dr Simon Tanner has held a number of Consultant and Director of Public Health posts in the South of England.
+In 2007, he was appointed to the role of Regional Director of Public Health for London and Health Advisor to the Mayor, where he took responsibility for health inequalities strategy and the health service response to the London Olympics.
 He retired from this post in March 2013.